Where is it?

 How does someone access it?

 The food bank is open to anyone.
 People can come in anytime during business hours.
 After a brief interview to determine the financial and social situation, clients are supported to create a food parcel.
 If further support is needed, a referral can be made to the Budget Advisory Service or any other social support services.
+The food bank screening tool is available here.

 Donations to the food bank are gratefully received, and these can be dropped off at the Community Networks office, Community Hub, 34 McDougal Street or in the marked bin at New World Wanaka.